HOW TO SPEND 4 DAYS IN PARIS

 Paris is a very walkable city.
 In saying that, it’s very walkable within each arrondissement or neighborhood.
 For example, the Eiffel Tower is in arrondissement 7, but the Louvre is in arrondissement 1.
 You aren’t able to walk from the Eiffel Tower to the Louvre, but if you are in the neighborhood of the Louvre it’s easy to get around.
 For that reason, I recommend using one of Paris’s public transport systems like the subway, bus or Uber.
 We used Uber a lot and the subway.
 Both are inexpensive with the subway easily being the cheapest.
 Using the subway is just like any other metro system.
 You’ll need to purchase tickets in advance at a kiosk.
 Make sure to purchase t+ tickets so you can get around using any transfer modes in Paris (metro, bus, tram, etc.).

 As I mentioned above, there are many ways to get around the city.
-If you’ll be staying in Paris for any longer that 4 days or want the convenience of a car, be sure to use the rentalcars.com search engine below.
+If you’ll be staying in Paris for any longer than 4 days or want the convenience of a car, be sure to use the rentalcars.com search engine below.
 This is the website I use for car rentals and I always find the best price!
 I always recommend booking well in advance and with a reliable rental company like Hertz.
 The best part about using this search engine is they offer free cancellations on most bookings.

 In total, there are 20 arrondissements in Paris and choosing which one to stay in was probably one of the hardest decisions I had to make.
 If it’s your first time in Paris, you’ll want to choose a neighborhood that is close to the tourist attractions you’ll be visiting like the 1st or 7th arrondissement.
 If you’ve been to Paris many times, you may choose a more local neighborhood like Le Marais in the 3rd or 4th arrondissement.
 Since you’ll only have 4 days in Paris, I recommend staying in the 7th arrondissement.
 It’s not only close to many attractions, but some of the best shopping, restaurants and you’ll be able to get around easily to other arrondissements.

-Day 1
+DAY 1

 A large part of where you start on your first day will depend on which arrondissement you choose to stay in.
 After you’ve arrived in Paris and had time to check in to your hotel (hotel recommendations below), it’s time to explore Paris!
 You’ll most likely only have about half a day so I don’t recommend booking any tours.
 Since we stayed in the 7th arrondissement, we used our first day to walk around the Saint Germain and Latin Quarter neighborhood.

-RUE DE CLER
++ RUE DE CLER

 Our first stop was Rue de Cler.
 This street happens to be one of the cutest streets in the 7th arrondissement.
 It’s closed off to cars and is strictly for pedestrians complete with flower markets, restaurants and patisseries on every corner.
 A stroll down this street is a must.
 Here you’ll find the famous Laduree where you should pick up some macarons for the latter part of your day!
 There are many Laduree locations around the city so if you miss out on this stop, there will be plenty of other opportunities to indulge.